enthusielly/100-days-of-code/log.md

 **Need to do:**
-- figure out what the hell is wrong with the header on the about page--it is shifting over a few pixels
-- create a separate template-like file for the header and footer so it is reusable and needn't be pasted in to each page.
+- figure out what the hell is wrong with the header on the about page--it is shifting over a few pixels [x]- create a separate template-like file for the header and footer so it is reusable and needn't be pasted in to each page.
 This seems to be the answer: http://www.apaddedcell.com/how-automatically-include-your-header-navigation-and-footer-every-page
-- set the bio text properly.
+[x]- set the bio text properly.
 Currently it is flooded to the edges of the page and I know it has to be a simple solution but i am just not getting it today.
 Plus any class or id I put here is just not having any effect.

+NOTE: I was so annoyed I went back to it twice after I wrote in my log.
+I realized I had mixed up the folders and was pulling files off Dropbox and editing some local files too which is why some changes were not taking effect.
+I managed to fix the bio text but not the photo.
+The 2nd time I went back I decided to look at creating separate files for the header and footer and am now in PHP territory.
+I downloaded XAMPP to try to test the files since I can't just preview them in a browser now but it's too late in the evening to figure it out (http://localhost/dashboard/) so I'm calling it quits tonight.

 **Thoughts:** I am feeling like I hate this work!
 I don't expect to be an expert in it but I am really not enjoying it today.
 I am also feeling so utterly clumsy.
 During a more positive moment and thought about it as something like watercolour painting.
 Utterly clumsy, awful and messy at first but with practise, can yield elegant results.